Query Complexity of Tournament Solutions: Query Complexity Lower Bounds of Tournament Solutions

 \begin{proof} Given a tournament $\TT=(\VV,\EE)$, let us define another tournament $\overline{\TT} = \{\VV, \overline{\EE}\}$, where $\overline{\EE} = \{(x, y): (y,x)\in\EE\}.$ Now the result follows from the observation that a vertex $v$ is a Condorcet non-loser in \TT if and only if $v$ is not the Condorcet winner in $\overline{\TT}.$ Now the $2n-\lfloor \log n \rfloor -2$ query complexity of the Condorcet non-loser set follows from the $2n-\lfloor \log n \rfloor -2$ query complexity of the Condorcet winner in tournaments~\cite{DBLP:journals/jal/BalasubramanianRS97}. \end{proof}

 We next consider the query complexity of the Slater set of tournaments.
-The following result provides a necessary condition for a vertex to belong to the Slater set of a tournament.
-We will use it to prove query complexity lower bound of the Slater set.\shortversion{ In the interest of space, we skip the proof of \Cref{lem:slater}.}
+The following result provides a necessary condition for a vertex to belong to the Slater set of a tournament~\cite{laslier97}.
+We provide a short proof here for easy accessibility.
+We will use it to prove a query complexity lower bound of the Slater set.\shortversion{ In the interest of space, we skip the proof of \Cref{lem:Slater}.}